The Party Wall etc. Act 1996 and party wall awards

 These pages were originally intended to provide notes on the Party Wall etc. Act and party wall awards as they apply to basement extensions.
 However, most the material below applies equally well to other forms of development.
-What follows should not be treated as authoritative guidance; it is important that people take their own professional advice.
+What follows should not be treated as authoritative; it is important that people take and rely on their own professional advice.

 The present Act is the successor to a long line of statutes.
 It was based directly on earlier legislation applying to London only (the London Building Acts (Amendment) Act 1939, which itself succeeded various previous Acts dating back to one passed in 1667 to facilitate the reconstruction of London after the Great Fire).